 Some metal drummers love triggers, and some think that using them is cheating.
 The fact is that a lot of metal drummers use drum triggers.

 Why do drummers use drum triggers?
-It has now expected that drummers play blisteringly fast double bass drum rolls with very good sound and with great volume.
+It is now expected that drummers play blisteringly fast double bass drum rolls with very good sound and with great volume.

 It is quite difficult to achieve massive speed, control, and volume at the same time.
 It takes many drummers countless years of practice and skill to do so.